ceumicrodata/onboarding/_episodes/11-csvkit.md

 {: .bash}

 For illustration purposes an example [dataset](https://perso.telecom-paristech.fr/eagan/class/igr204/datasets) is also used in this tutorial.
 The data contain information on cars and their characteristics.
 To get the data you should type the following command.
-The example dataset is semi-colon separated.
-It is changed to a comma-separated form as csvkit can work with that more easily and that is also a better [practice](./09-best-practices.md).
-Besides, it has a second row with information on data type that is removed for later analysis purposes.
+The dataset has a second row with information on data type that is removed for later analysis purposes with the head and tail commands - an alternative way to do this is by using `sed 2,2d cars.csv > cars-tutorial.csv`.

 ~~~
 $ wget https://perso.telecom-paristech.fr/eagan/class/igr204/data/cars.csv
-$ sed 's/;/,/g' cars.csv | sed 2,2d > cars-tutorial.csv
+$ head -1 cars.csv > cars-tutorial.csv
+$ tail -n+3 cars.csv >> cars-tutorial.csv
 ~~~
 {: .bash}

 ## The most important csvkit commands

+The example dataset is semi-colon and not comma separated.
+For all the commands presented below the input delimiter can be set with the `-d` argument: in this case as -`d ";"`.
+Setting the input delimiter with `-d` changes the decimal separator in the ouput as well.
+To change it back to dot from comma, `csvformat -D "."` should be used after any command where it is relevant.

 - `csvlook` shows the data in a Markdown-compatible format. `cat` may also be used instead of `csvlook` to open a csv file, but the latter is more readable.
   This command can be combined with `head` in order to have a look at the first few lines of the data.
 As seen here and in later examples, csvkit commands can be piped together and with other commands.

   ~~~
-  $ csvlook cars-tutorial.csv
+  $ csvlook -d ";" cars-tutorial.csv | csvformat -D "."
-  $ head -5 cars-tutorial.csv | csvlook
+  $ head -5 cars-tutorial.csv | csvlook -d ";" | csvformat -D "."
   ~~~
   {: .bash}